-48 Letter from P. Terrence Gaffney, Esq of The Weinberg Group to Jane Brooks, Vice President, Special Initiatives, DuPont de Nemours & Company, regarding PFOA (April 29, 2003).
+47 Letter from P. Terrence Gaffney, Esq of The Weinberg Group to Jane Brooks, Vice President, Special Initiatives, DuPont de Nemours & Company, regarding PFOA (April 29, 2003).

-127. Class B foam manufacturers and distributors adopted a similarly aggressive industry campaign to evade government oversight or public attention of the risks posed by their products.
-At a March 2001 meeting of the National Fire Protection Association's Technical Meeting on Foam, which included Defendant Class B foam manufacturers Tyco, Chemguard and National Foam, a 3M representative informed attendees that 3M had discontinued its Class B foam business, citing concerns about the "proven pervasiveness, persistence and toxicity" of PFOS.49 Attendees also were informed of evidence that telomer-based fluorosurfactants (used by every Class B foam manufacture except 3M) degrade to PFOA and, worse, exhibit an even greater degree of pervasiveness and toxicity than PFOA.
+National Foam, a 3M representative informed attendees that 3M had discontinued its Class B foam business, citing concerns about the "proven pervasiveness, persistence and toxicity" of PFOS.48 Attendees also were informed of evidence that telomer-based fluorosurfactants (used by every Class B foam manufacture except 3M) degrade to PFOA and, worse, exhibit an even greater degree of pervasiveness and toxicity than PFOA.

-128. On or about the same time, certain Defendants, including at least Tyco, DuPont, Dynax and Buckeye, founded and/or became members of the Fire Fighting Foam Coalition ("FFFC") - a non-profit organization of manufacturers, distributors and suppliers of Class B foam (specifically AFFF).
-The FFFC's self-described role was to be "the environmental voice for users and manufacturers of AFFF"50 - one designed to ignore the health impacts of exposure to PFAS-containing Class B foams such as AFFF:
+90. On or about the same time, certain Defendants, including at least Tyco, DuPont, Dynax, and Buckeye, founded and/or became members of the Fire Fighting Foam Coalition ("FFFC") - a non-profit organization of manufacturers, distributors and suppliers of Class B foam (specifically AFFF).
+The FFFC's self-described role was to be "the environmental voice for users and manufacturers of AFFF"49 - one designed to ignore the health impacts of exposure to PFAS-containing Class B foams such as AFFF:

 Not too long ago, 3M had environmental concerns about a chemical in their product and decided to withdraw from the AFFF market.
 Even though no other manufacturers used the questionable chemical, the withdrawal of 3M from AFFF production raised a red flag.
 As a direct result, a lot of half-truths and misinformation published by some well-meaning, but misinformed, groups began to surface.
 One organization went so far as to label our products as "hazardous waste" and as posing an "occupational health or environmental hazard."
 At the same time, the Federal government was focusing its attention on the industry and needed to identify an industry representative that could provide fact-based information and serve as a focal point for dialogue.
-We decided, therefore, to form the FFFC in order to educate, inform and help persuade regulatory and legislative decision-makers that firefighting foams are a value-added component to any firefighting capability.51
+We decided, therefore, to form the FFFC in order to educate, inform and help persuade regulatory and legislative decision-makers that firefighting foams are a value-added component to any firefighting capability.50 produce Class B foams containing PFAS and continued to publicly represent that PFAS and/or